DarioI/ARES/README.md

 - Decompilation and browsing through .java sources (integration of the Androguard Gui app)

 ##Roadmap
+- Add the possibilty to extract and save .xml files and resources from an apk
 - Project management: save progress on an apk sample and make it possible to resume analysis
 - Instrument APKs
 - Sign instrumented APKs